-Everything you need to know about no-trust systems and payment processing
+Everything you need to know about trust accounting systems and payment platforms

 Property Management

-Everything you need to know about no-trust systems and payment processing
+Everything you need to know about trust accounting systems and payment platforms

 Navigating the landscape of payment platforms can be a challenging task, given the numerous opinions available from third-party payment providers with high fees to trust-free platforms.
-To help you find the best solution for your team, we have compiled a list of frequently asked questions, from our experience.
+To help you find the best solution that works with your property management systems, we have compiled a list of frequently asked questions, from our experience.

 How do no-trust solutions work?

-With no-trust, trustless, or trust-free transactions, instead of tenants paying rent into a trust account, they pay rent directly to the landlord via a digital wallet, direct debit, or BPAY-style transaction.
+With no-trust, trustless or trust-free payment transaction, instead of tenants paying rent into a trust account, they pay rent directly to the landlord via a digital wallet, direct debit or BPAY-style transaction.
 A portion of this is paid to the managing agency as a management fee.
 If money is required for bills, this may be charged to an owner as a separate bill, or tenant funds may be held in the digital wallet.

 What are some of the benefits of trust-free accounting?